8x8c/RustEncryption/README.md

 Each app is as simple to run as possible.
 Large and complicated encryption apps have too many commands.

  The code is one page and super easy to feed to Ai to audit or change.
 Trusting another closed-source app is absurd.
 In fact, for years and years, “security”| apps have been found to be made with one form or another of malware or spyware.
 THE AGE OF Ai IS HERE!
 You do NOT have to rely on bad actors to code apps for you!
-Even if you do not know how to code- you can still have Ai code for you or audit open source code!